BETTING industry expert Tommy Buckley (@tbuckleythinks) has taken an analytical look at the upcoming St Leger from Doncaster.

 I'm not exactly sure how many I've been to but I know I've only missed a maximum of five St Leger's since 1985 – that's not bad at all considering I got married on St Leger weekend.
 Indeed, when we went to Barbados to get married, the first piece of news I wanted from back home was who had won the St Leger!

 Thankfully, it turned out that my ante-post bet for that year, Mutafaweq, had taken top honours and so I put the all-inclusive bar in the hotel to good use that night and celebrated with all the locals who were racing mad – the St Leger result was even on the local Barbados news!

-I'm greatly looking forward to going to this year’s renewal and if we get anything like the vintage we were treated to last year with Capri beating the likes of Crystal Ocean, Stradavarius, Rekindling and Coronet, then all those on Town Moor on Saturday will be in for serious equine treat.
+I'm greatly looking forward to going to this year’s renewal and if we get anything like the vintage we were treated to in 2017 with Capri beating the likes of Crystal Ocean, Stradavarius, Rekindling and Coronet, then all those on Town Moor on Saturday will be in for serious equine treat.

 Here are a few St Leger facts and figures to consider, first looking at a breakdown of the starting prices of the winners and placed horses since 2000, then an overlook at those winners, and my thoughts on this year’s race of my favourite classic of the year.